Weekend-TV: History

+Effort to become TV 2

-In 1985, the Weekend-TV staff headed over to the Christenborg Palace to petition their plan to become TV 2.
-One of the acts was the sending of promotional material saying "There's an independent Danish TV 2 in Mosedalvej, Valby".
-This included photos of its staff (over 60 members), most of which had serious experience in the newspaper industry.
-The biggest problem was its lack of audience.
-In June-July 1985, its staff convened in an emergency meeting where the key conclusion was aiming to be a highlight in the Danish media landscape, with the aim of obtaining the permanent license.
-The plan was rejected, and its programming was limited to a basic Friday night variety show, Så er det fredag (comparable to the later Eleva2ren.
-The press groups left in November 1985, leaving the channel only to Egmont and Nordisk Film.
-Mette Fugl voluntarily left the channel.
+In 1985, the Weekend-TV staff headed over to the Christenborg Palace to petition for their plan to become TV 2.
+One action was sending promotional material saying "There's an independent Danish TV 2 in Mosedalvej, Valby".
+This included photos of its staff (over 60 members), most of which had experience in the newspaper industry.
+The biggest problem was its lack of an audience.
+In June-July 1985, staff convened in an emergency meeting whose key conclusion was to aim to become a highlight in Danish media, leading to a permanent license.
+The plan was rejected, and its programming was limited to a basic Friday night variety show, Så er det fredag (comparable to the later Eleva2ren).
+The press groups left in November 1985, leaving the channel to Egmont and Nordisk Film.
+Mette Fugl voluntarily left.
 The Danish parliament approved a new law for the establishment of TV 2 without Weekend-TV's staff.

+TV 2 eventually started broadcasting on 1 October 1988.